 (2) When the company provides the notice required in subsection (1) of this section in writing, the notice must include a toll-free number and an electronic mail address the customer may use to state that solicitation should not be made.

 (3) When the company provides the notice in subsection (1) of this section by phone call, the customer must be informed that inclusion in a solicitation list may be declined and if declined, the company must not make any additional solicitation.

+(4) If a company uses or provides subscriber list information for purposes other than directory publishing or compliance with 47 U.S.C. § 251 (b)(3), it must exclude from use or disclosure the subscriber list information of any customer who subscribes to a privacy listing, including a nonpublished or unlisted number, or who directs the company to exclude subscriber list information relating to his or her service.

 [Statutory Authority: RCW 80.01.040 and 80.04.160.
 WSR 02-23-004 (General Order No. R-505, Docket No. UT-990146), § 480-120-217, filed 11/7/02, effective 1/1/03.]

-WAC 480-120-218 Using subscriber list information for purposes other than directory publishing.
-If a company uses or provides subscriber list information for purposes other than directory publishing or compliance with 47 U.S.C. § 251 (b)(3), it must exclude from use or disclosure the subscriber list information of any customer who subscribes to a privacy listing, including a nonpublished or unlisted number, or who directs the company to exclude subscriber list information relating to his or her service.

-[Statutory Authority: RCW 80.01.040 and 80.04.160.
-WSR 02-23-004 (General Order No. R-505, Docket No. UT-990146), § 480-120-218, filed 11/7/02, effective 1/1/03.]

-WAC 480-120-219 Severability.
-If any provision of sections 201 through 218 of this chapter or their application to any person or circumstance is held invalid, the remainder of sections 201 through 218 or the application of the provision to other persons or circumstances is not affected.

-[Statutory Authority: RCW 80.01.040 and 80.04.160.
-WSR 02-23-004 (General Order No. R-505, Docket No. UT-990146), § 480-120-219, filed 11/7/02, effective 1/1/03.]